SoumyaMoturi/Tech-Diary/NODE JS/EXPRESS JS.md

 ### Features of Express JS:
 - **Fast Server-Side Development**:  with the help of NOde.js features, express can save a lot of time.
-- **Middleware**: It is a request handler, which have access to the application's request-response cycle.
+- **Middleware**: It is a request handler, which has access to the application's request-response cycle.
-- **Routing**: Refers to how an application's end points (URL's) respond to client requests.
+- **Routing**: Refers to how an application's endpoints (URLs) respond to client requests.
--
+- **Templating**: Creates an HTML template file with less code and renders HTML Pages.
+- **Debugging**: Express makes it easier as it identifies the exact part where bugs are.

 ### Advantages and Dis Advantages of EXPRESS JS:
+ **ADVANTAGES**:
+ - Express is very easy we can customize and use it as per our needs.
+ - A single language Javascript is used for front-end and back-end development.
+ - It is very fast to link databases like MySQL, MongoDB, etc.

+ **DISADVANTAGES**:
+ - No structural way to organize things
+ - There are many issues in CallBacks.
+ - Error messages are not very helpful.